Security Big Data Analytics: Past, Present and Future

 Data science is a new discipline that leverages scientific and mathematical analysis of data sets, as well as human understanding and exploration, to derive business insights from big data.

-Data science is helping security analysts and security tools make better use of security data, to discover hidden patterns and better understand system behavior.
+In the context of security – Data science is helping security analysts and security tools make better use of security data, to discover hidden patterns and better understand system behavior.

 Machine learning is part of the general field of Artificial Intelligence (AI).
 It uses statistical techniques to allow machines to learn without being explicitly programmed.

-Machine learning goes beyond correlation rules, to examine unknown patterns and use algorithms for prediction, classification and insight generation.
+In the context of security – Machine learning goes beyond correlation rules, to examine unknown patterns and use algorithms for prediction, classification and insight generation.

 Artificial Intelligence (AI) is claimed to be a part of many security analytics solutions.
 Don’t take vendor claims for granted—check what exactly is included in the term “AI”.
 How are vendors building their models?
 Which algorithms are used?
 Look under the hood to understand what exactly is being offered.